 MARGUERITE FRIEDLAENDER-WILDENHAIN (1896-1985)

-After studying at the University of Applied Arts in Berlin, Marguerite Friedlaender-Wildenhain entered the State Bauhaus in Weimar in 1919.
+After studying at the Berlin University of Applied Arts, Marguerite Friedlaender-Wildenhain entered the Bauhaus School in Weimar in 1919.
 Ten years later, she became head of the ceramics workshop at the famous Burg Giebichenstein State School of Applied Arts in Halle.
-In collaboration with KPM Berlin, she created numerous designs for everyday porcelain that were later implemented in Berlin.
-In 1929, for example, the minimalist HALLE mocha service or the HALLE vase group in 1931.
-When the National Socialists came to power, Friedlaender-Wildenhain's career as a porcelain designer in Germany came to an abrupt end.
+In collaboration with KPM Berlin, she created numerous designs for everyday porcelain that were later realized in Berlin.
+For example, the minimalist HALLE mocha service in 1929 and the HALLE vase group in 1931.
+With the Nazi seizure of power, Friedlaender-Wildenhain's career as a porcelain designer in Germany came to an abrupt end.
 She moved to the Netherlands and opened a small but successful pottery studio.
 In 1940, she emigrated to the USA.

 LEARN MORE: